thycotic/dsv-docs/product/dynamic-secrets/azure.md

 }
 ```

-Check the role assignment task status (use the `roleAssignmentTaskId` from above response)
+To check the role assignment task status, use the API:
+> use the `roleAssignmentTaskId` from above response

 | method                 | path                                                         |
 | --------------         | ------------------------------                               |